SimLi1333/vidra/docs/docs/introoduction/readMe.md

 ## Vidra a Operator for Infrahub

-**Vidra** is a Kubernetes operator that automates syncing infrastructure artifacts from [Infrahub](https://www.opsmill.com) into Kubernetes CRDs.
+**Vidra** is a Kubernetes operator that automates syncing infrastructure artifacts from [Infrahub](https://www.opsmill.com) into Kubernetes.
 And reconciles them with the state of the cluster, enabling continuous delivery workflows.

 To get started, please refer to the [installation guide](../guides/install.md) and explore the [CRD reference](../api-references/api-references.md) for detailed information on how to use Vidra effectively.